 Very possibly the most universally mentioned feature people consider the most important when it comes to physical attraction, a great smile was the only feature cited as “very important” by the majority of people polled in a survey completed by the American Dental Association in 2014.

 These findings are echoed in Match.com’s annual Singles in America poll that same year.
 The online survey of 5,481 unmarried individuals found that most singles judge the person they are on a date with by “the big three.”
 These three traits suitors are sized up with include teeth (the other two, if you’re wondering, are grammar and confidence).

 It is said eyes are the windows to the soul, and based on findings by FastLife.com, it’s clear that eyes do reveal a lot about people.
 In the site’s poll of more than 1,000 people to determine the biggest physical turn-ons and turn-offs, women and men agreed that “eyes were the most important facial feature in a potential partner.”

 Of the participants who were surveyed, the majority of both men and women found blue to be the most attractive eye color.
 In regard to eye colors other than blue, the study found that men preferred women who had green eyes over those with brown eyes.
 Women, however, gave a slight edge to men with brown eyes over those with green eyes.

-This may not come as much of a surprise to you, but men often check out a women’s chest before they check out her face.
+This may not come as much of a surprise to you, but many men reported often check out a women’s chest before they check out her face.
+Boobs are just cool.
 Shocking, we know.
 In a Women’s Health 2016 survey, more than 6,000 Men’s Health Twitter followers were polled on which physical features they found most attractive, and, well, they love boobs.